 We’ve all witnessed the highs and the lows—the melt-downs.
 It’s like watching an addict’s body as it tries to cope with the chemical rushes and crashes, but because we’ve become so accustomed to it, we even laugh and share videos on social media showing our child’s hyperactivity or their irrational emotional state.

 We have been conditioned to see such reactions as natural, even humorous.
 We’re watching it play out right in front of us —all the proof we need—yet in denial about what we’re actually witnessing.
 We would have to be in denial to perpetuate such a thing.
 No parent would put their child’s little body through this if they truly understood what is happening in those moments, not to mention the long-term impact on their child’s health.

-“The reality is, our children are not just eating harmful ingredients a few times a year, it is pervasive throughout our entire food system and part of everyday life.”—LeAnn, l&l
+“The reality is, our children are not just eating harmful ingredients and toxins a few times a year—they have permeated our entire food system and are part of everyday life.”—LeAnn, l&l

 The number of harmful dyes and other chemicals allowed in modern treats, beverages and breakfast cereals—marketed directly to children—is astounding, nigh to criminal.
 And then there’s the whole issue of sugar—The literal pounds of sugar—between 150-180 lbs per person on average consumed (in America) every year.

 And why is sugar added to everything in copious amounts and hidden in one form or another in so much of our food supply?

 Hmm…let’s take a look behind the shroud again and see what we discover.
 Let’s follow the profit trail and see where it takes us, shall we?
 Did someone somewhere figure out how addictive it is and how we’d keep coming back for more?

 Did these companies have this agenda from the start?—Or perhaps even they had no idea how far this would go and what loyal, life-long consumers we would become for them.